How do you like your coffee… fruity or nutty? Or maybe with a hint of chocolate?

 Located in the Northern Uplands of Laos, Xieng Khouang Province is a land rich in natural resources and ethnic diversity.
 The Keoset cluster of villages is home to 200 families who have been growing coffee for more than a decade.

 The specific climate and geography of Xieng Khouang provides suitable conditions to produce high-quality Arabica coffee.
 The farmers of Keoset have planted their coffee in natural forest at elevations between 1,100 and 1,400 metres.
 Recently they have been cooperating with the Lao Upland Rural Advisory Service to improve both the quality and quantity of their coffee beans.

 The coffee is cultivated without chemical fertilizers or pesticides.
 Cherries are harvested between November and February and turned into green beans using both washed and natural processing techniques.
 The entire process is respectful of local culture, biodiversity and people’s health.

-After roasting by two partners companies, Muang Xieng and Comma, this high quality coffee is ready for consumers who like to drink something special!
+After roasting by one of the companies paying a premium price for beans from Keoset (see our Partners page for details), this quality coffee is ready for consumers who like to drink something special!